TOSSHtoolbox/TOSSH/docs/p1_overview.md

 ### Input time series
 Every signature function requires streamflow data (as a MATLAB vector, typically in mm/timestep) and corresponding dates (as a MATLAB datetime vector).
-Additionally, some signatures require precipitation or potential evapotranspiration data (as a MATLAB vector, same units as streamflow).
+Additionally, some signatures require precipitation, potential evapotranspiration (both in mm/timestep), or temperature data (in °C).

 ### Input parameters
 Most signatures that require parameter values will use default parameter values unless the parameters are specified in the inputs.